Exhibition 11.11 to 20.11.2022: The Beuel painter Helmut Degenhardt and the torches of the Vilich Adelheidis School children

 Contact: denkmalverein.bonn@t-online.de

-Although he also drew protraits and continued to paint watercolours, his artistic love was stained glass.
-In close collaboration with the Derix glass workshop, he creates stained glass windows for the parishes of St. Michael (Weststadt), St. Maria-Magdalena (Endenich), St. Maria-Königin (St. Augustin) and St. Benediktus (Düsseldorf-Heerdt) according to his strict specifications.
-He also designed the stained glass windows of the Anne Frank secondary school in Vilich.
+Although he also draws portraits and continues to paint watercolours, his artistic love is for stained glass.
+In close collaboration with the Derix glass workshop, the church windows of the parishes of St Michael (Weststadt), St Maria-Magdalena (Endenich), St Maria-Königin (St Augustin) and St Benediktus (Düsseldorf-Heerdt) are created according to his strict specifications.
+He also designed the stained glass windows at the Anne Frank secondary school in Vilich.

 Since he is not only dependent on the support and care of his parents as an artist, it is a bitter blow for him when his mother dies in 1970 and his father twelve years later.
 It meant the end of his artistic career.
 He died on 4 October 2002.